-It is well known that some spectral results for nonnegative matrices can be generalized to nonnegative tensors \cite{CPZ08,FGH,Lim05,NQZ09}.
-In this paper, we extend some results on nonnegative matrices, such as Donsker-Varadhan, Friedland-Karlin, Karlin-Ost, and Kingman inequalities, to the case of nonnegative tensors.
-Some generalizations were given in \cite{ZQL10}.
-We give additional generalizations to eigenvalues and spectral norms of nonnegative tensors, and discuss the tropical eigenvalue problem for nonnegative tensors.
-Our results involve an equivalence between the Perron-Frobenius eigenproblem and an ergodic problem arising in stochastic optimal control: we show that the logarithm of the spectral radius of a nonnegative tensor coincides with the mean payoff per time unit in a one player stochastic game problem, in which action spaces are simplices and payments are given by a relative entropy.
+In this paper, we extend several fundamental inequalities concerning nonnegative matrices, including the Donsker-Varadhan, Friedland-Karlin, Karlin-Ost, inequalities, to the case of nonnegative tensors.
+We also give generalizations to spectral norms of nonnegative tensors.
+Our main results include a characterization of the logarithm of the spectral radius as the solution of an entropy maximization problem.
+They also include an explicit combinatorial characterization of the tropical eigenvalue of a nonnegative tensor, and a generalization of the classical bounds of Cauchy, Birkhoff and Fujiwara for the largest modulus of the root of a polynomial to the case of nonnegative tensors.
+An ingredient here is an equivalence between the Perron-Frobenius eigenproblem and an ergodic problem arising in stochastic optimal control: we show that the logarithm of the spectral radius of a nonnegative tensor coincides with the mean payoff per time unit in a one player stochastic game problem, in which action spaces are simplices and payments are given by a relative entropy.
 This is related to a work of Akian et al.,~\cite{akian_et_al:LIPIcs:2017:7026,AB17} on the entropy game model of Asarin et al.,~\cite{asarin}, and to a work of Anantharanan and Borkar~\cite{AB17} on risk sensitive control.
 The games considered in these approaches are associated to families of nonnegative matrices.
 They differ from the present ones which are associated to tensors---except in the degenerate situation when these tensors are matrices (tensors with only $2$ indices).
-The present connection between tensors and ergodic control seems new, it allows us, in particular, to give a combinatorial characterization of the tropical spectral radius, solving a question stated by Afshin and Shojaeifard~\cite{afshin}.
-It has also an algorithmic benefit, as it allows one to apply to the Perron-Frobenius eigenproblem various algorithms developed in the setting of ergodic control and zero-sum games.
-We note that connections between other algebraic problems (linear and semidefinite feasibility problems) and well studied classes of games (deterministic and stochastic mean payoff games) have been previously developed in tropical geometry~\cite{AGG09,xasgmsissacjsc}.
-It is of interest that nonnegative tensors correspond yet to another remarkable class of games. {{A connection between tropical geometry and neural networks, discussed in a recent paper \cite{ZNL18}, also suggests that tropical tensors may be of interest in applications to data sciences.}}
+To our knowledge, this is the first work to connect tensors and ergodic control.
+As an application, we obtain a combinatorial characterization of the tropical spectral radius.